IamKay/100DaysOfCode/README.md

 * Day 40
   > Didn't do a lot, just some basic videos.
 Learnt about the basics of [Tensorflow.js](js.tensorflow.org) (tensors, variables, functions, memory management).
 Its a good thing but something i would not suggest as a beginner though.
 Also, i'm kinda documenting yesterday so don't really remember what i did.

+* Day 41
+  > Was at an event of Actions on Google.
+Learnt a lot from it, and will build something in it.
+There was definitely code in it.
+60 days to go.
+Not that strong now.